DesCoding/NamasteYogi2.0/README.md

 Next steps:

         Search textbox for zipcode/user input stored to local storage

         search textbox for poses and save to local storage

         fix repo issues

+        fix navbar issue

+        API details - format a placeholders for address for each yoga stuido response to go

+        format placeholders for yoga videos to go

+        meditation screen center the youtube video

+        on index, make sure buttons and fix the hamburger menu - add links to span.